matiashl27/3_Levels_Stage/3-level-station.md

 ## Instructions

 These instructions will take you through how to assemble the 3-level version of the stage.
-There is also a [2-level version](https://librehub.github.io/strobe-microscope-2level-version/2-level-station.html) for education or other applications.
+For more designs, go to [Customisation and accessories](variants_accesories.md).

 The assembly is described in several steps: